 Whether you’re purchasing a two-way radio for recreational purposes or for work, there are a few things you need to consider first, as covered in the best walkie talkie buying guide.
 For instance, range and frequency bands are important factors.
-If you’re planning on using your two-way radio on a camping or hiking trip, you should ideally pick one which:
+If you’re planning on using your two-way radio on a camping or hunting trip, you should ideally pick one which:

 a) Has long-range capabilities